Compare any two graphics cards:

 OpenGL Version OpenGL 4.1 OpenGL 4.5

-Memory Bandwidth: Bandwidth is the largest amount of information (in units of MB per second) that can be transferred across the external memory interface within a second.
-The number is worked out by multiplying the interface width by the speed of its memory.
-If the card has DDR type RAM, it should be multiplied by 2 again.
-If DDR5, multiply by 4 instead.
-The better the bandwidth is, the faster the card will be in general.
-It especially helps with AA, High Dynamic Range and higher screen resolutions.
+Memory Bandwidth: Memory bandwidth is the largest amount of data (measured in megabytes per second) that can be transferred over the external memory interface within a second.
+The number is calculated by multiplying the interface width by the speed of its memory.
+If it uses DDR RAM, it must be multiplied by 2 again.
+If it uses DDR5, multiply by ANOTHER 2x.
+The better the card's memory bandwidth, the better the card will be in general.
+It especially helps with AA, HDR and higher screen resolutions.

 Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be applied per second.
-This number is worked out by multiplying the total number of texture units of the card by the core speed of the chip.
-The higher this number, the better the card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied in one second.
+This number is calculated by multiplying the total number of texture units by the core speed of the chip.
+The higher this number, the better the card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels in a second.

 Display Prices